aliahmedbd/Single-Touch-Image-view-in-Android/README.md

 ### Usage:
-1. Create onClickListener in an actvity and initilalize the class then photo will appear in a single touch
+1. Create onClickListener in an activity and initialize the class then photo will appear in a single touch
-2. In a list also we can add child item click listener then image will appear in a blink.
+2. In a list also we can add child item click listener then the image will appear in a blink.

 #### Thank you and Happy coding.